PUR vs ZeroWater: An Objective, Data-Driven Analysis

 ZeroWater10.002.62 GPH

-We timed how long it took to filter water in both systems, then compared their filtration speeds.
-The PUR Plus just won this one, but both were pretty fast for gravity filters.
+We timed how long it took to filter water in the systems, then compared their filtration speeds.
+The PUR Plus just won this one, but all were pretty fast for gravity filters.

 When we tested the filters, they were both relatively new.
 That means their rate of filtration was fastest because the filter media was uncompromised.
 Over time, it’s normal to see a decrease in flow rate, particularly in gravity filters that aren’t pressurized, as the filter media becomes clogged with contaminants.